canonical/paas-app-charmer/docs/tutorials/flask.md

 # Write your first Kubernetes charm using the PaaS app charmer

-In this tutorial you will learn how to use the experimental PaaS app charmer to convert your existing Flask application to a Kubernetes charm for Juju.
+In this tutorial you will learn how to use the PaaS app charmer to convert your existing Flask application to a Kubernetes charm for Juju.

 What you’ll need:

-* A working station, e.g., a laptop, with amd64 architecture and which has sufficient resources to launch a virtual machine with 4 CPUs, 8 GB RAM, and 30 GB disk space
+* A work station, e.g., a laptop, with amd64 architecture and which has sufficient resources to launch a virtual machine with 4 CPUs, 8 GB RAM, and 30 GB disk space
 * Familiarity with Linux
 * Familiarity with Juju